Scale and conformal invariance in rotating interacting few-fermion systems: Abstract

 \section{Abstract}

-We show that rotating two-dimensional Fermi gases possess a nonrelativistic scale and conformal invariance at weak interactions, where the scale invariance of universal short-range interactions is not broken by quantum effects.
-We demonstrate the symmetry in the excitation spectrum of few-fermion ensembles in a harmonic trap obtained by exact diagonalization, which are constrained by the operator-state correspondence.
-The excitation spectrum is shown to split in a set of primary states, the energies of which correspond to scaling dimensions of conformal operators, and derived excited states that consist of breathing modes as well as two different center-of-mass excitations, which describe cyclotron and guiding-center excitations of the total particle cloud.
+We show that rotating two-dimensional Fermi gases possess a nonrelativistic scale and conformal invariance at weak but nonzero interactions, where the scale invariance of universal short-range interactions is not yet broken by quantum effects.
+We demonstrate the symmetry in the excitation spectrum of few-fermion ensembles in a harmonic trap obtained by exact diagonalization.
+The excitation spectrum is shown to split in a set of primary states and derived excited states that consist of breathing modes as well as two different center-of-mass excitations, which describe cyclotron and guiding-center excitations of the total particle cloud.
 Furthermore, the conformal symmetry is manifest in the many-body wave function, where it dictates the form of the hyperradial component, which we demonstrate using Monte Carlo sampling of few-body wave functions.